-A new device from Elekta, a manufacturer of linear accelerators, can reduce the diameter of this beam to 2.5 millimeters, about the thickness of two stacked dimes.
+Elekta, a manufacturer of linear accelerators, utilizes Apex, a specialized device that attaches to the head of the machine, that can reduce the diameter of the beam to 2.5 millimeters, about the thickness of two stacked dimes.
 This allows highly precise and focused treatment for complex tumors within the brain, minimizing the risk of damage to healthy structures.
-Sharp Memorial is one of only four hospitals in the nation using this device, called Apex™.
-Sharp Grossmont Hospital will begin using it later in 2016.

 “The combination of these advanced technologies and the expertise of our team allow for highly effective treatment of brain tumors while minimizing risks,” says Dr. Siavash Jabbari, medical director for radiation oncology at the Neuro-Oncology Center.